-Product development costs include our costs to initially develop and maintain software feature enhancements and content for our Internet-based learning products.
-Once planning is completed and development begins, we capitalize internal costs and payments to third parties associated with the cost of software feature enhancement development or content where the life expectancy is greater than one year and the anticipated cash flows from such software feature enhancements or content are expected to exceed the cost of the related asset.
-During 2009 and 2008, we capitalized approximately \$84,000 and \$75,000, respectively, related to development of content, primarily by third parties.
+Product development includes our costs to develop and maintain our products and applications, including our Internet-based learning products and our survey reporting application.
+Once planning is completed and development begins, we capitalize internal costs and payments to third parties associated with the development efforts where the life expectancy is greater than one year and the anticipated cash flows are expected to exceed the cost of the related asset.
+During 2010 and 2009, we capitalized approximately \$57,000 and \$84,000, respectively, related to development of content, primarily by third parties.
 Such amounts are included in the accompanying consolidated balance sheets under the caption "prepaid development fees" and "other assets."
-During 2009 and 2008, we capitalized approximately \$1.3 million and \$1.0 million, respectively, for development of software feature enhancements.
+During 2010 and 2009, we capitalized approximately \$2.0 million and \$1.3 million, respectively, for the development of various software feature enhancements.
 Such amounts are included in the accompanying consolidated balance sheets under the caption "capitalized software feature enhancements."
-A significant portion of these capitalized costs was associated with the development of a new competency assessment product, a new reporting system for our survey and research platform, and additional features for our Internet-based HLC platform.
+A significant portion of these capitalized costs was associated with our competency assessment product and additional features for our Internet-based HLC platform.
 We amortize content and software feature enhancements over their expected life, which is generally one to four years.
-Capitalized content and software feature enhancements review in accordance with our impairment review policy.
+Capitalized content and software feature enhancements are subject to a periodic impairment review in accordance with our impairment review policy.